OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 * In this guide, "wearer" refers to this lowest level of access:  "wearer" access is what you have when you have set an owner other than yourself.

 ### To Add the Wearer to Owner Access
 Go to + Owner and press `>WEARER<` .
 This can only be done by an owner.
 Therefore if the wearer wants to retain owner access, do this step **before** adding an owner.
+Setting to disable Wearer as owner (aka "Vanilla" in previous versions):  `auth=vanilla~0`

 ### To Add Owners Remotely